ktmeaton/ncov-recombinant/docs/notes/Notes_Development.md

 ## Workflow

+1. Add new rule `usher_columns` to augment the base usher metadata.
 1. Add new script `parents.py`, plots, and report slide to summarize recombinant sequences by parent.
 1. Make rules `plot` and `report` more dynamic with regards to plots creation.
 1. Exclude the reference genome from alignment until `faToVcf`.
 1. Include the log path and expected outputs in the message for each rule.
 1. Use sub-functions to better control optional parameters.
-1. Make sure all rules write to a log if possible.
+1. Make sure all rules write to a log if possible (#34).
 1. Convert all rule inputs to snakemake rule variables.
 1. Create and document a `create_profile.sh` script.
 1. Implement the `--low-memory` mode parameter within the script `usher_metadata.sh`.